yangluo0901/coding_note_2020/AWS/AWS.md

 + **Standard**: general purpose
 + **Standard-Infrequent Access**: less frequent access, but low latency when access, lower cost, but charge retrieval fee. good for back up
-+ **Intelligent -tiering**: low latency and better performance than S3 standard, **cost-optimized** by automatically moving between two tiers, if object is access frequently, it move objects to start tier, other wise to infrequent tier
++ **Intelligent -tiering**: low latency and better performance than S3 standard, **cost-optimized** by automatically moving between two tiers, if object is access frequently, it move objects to standard tier, other wise to infrequent tier
 + **One zone**: only store in one AZ, less resilience to disaster
 + **Glacier**: meaning object stored there **frozen for long time**, low cost for long term archiving/back up
 + **Glacier Deep Archive**: cheapest, but even longer time needed to retrieve.

 #### Object Lock & Glacier Vault Lock

-+ **Object lock**: adpaot WORM (write once read many) model, block an object version deletion for a specified amount of time
++ **Object lock**: adopt WORM (write once read many) model, block an object version deletion for a specified amount of time
 + **vault lock**: same as object lokc, the lock policy preventing future edits, **no longer** be changed

 #### Snow Family - large scale data transport